 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, the waiting times for Hearings and case disposition are somewhat longer than the national average, but the approval rates are significantly higher than the national average, by over 8 points.
-About 6 in 10 Hearings in 2019 in Hawaii are resulting in a successful outcome for applicants.
+As the table here and the chart below indicate, in 2022, the waiting times for Hearings and case disposition are somewhat longer than the national average, but the approval rates are significantly higher than the national average, by over 20 percent.
+About 8 in 10 Hearings in 2022 in Hawaii are resulting in a successful outcome for applicants.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.